twoznica90/mtserver/README.md

 ## Usage

+The project already contains the built jar in the **target** folder.
+It can also be rebuilt with **mvn clean install**.
-Main method is executed with 2 arguments :
+To start the server, execute the jar with 2 arguments :

 - port number (required)
-- max number of threads (optional - default value = 10)
+- max number of threads (optional - default value = 8)

-A start script **launch\_MTServer** is also provided in two forms (.sh and .bat) :
+A start script **launch\_MTServer** is also provided in two forms (.sh and .bat), using port 8082:

 ```sh
 java -jar target/mtserver-0.0.1-SNAPSHOT.jar 8082
 pause
 ```

-Output debug messages in the console have been left for information.
+Some output debug messages in the bash window have been left for information.

-Once the server started, place the files to be served in the **htdocs** folder (there's a sample *index.html* and also a *document.txt* file), open a browser and request the URL  :
+Once the server started, place the files to be served in the **htdocs** folder (there's a sample web application for testing).
+Just open a browser and request the URL  :

 localhost:8082